tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 -A ufw-before-forward -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT -A ufw-before-forward -p icmp -m icmp --icmp-type 3 -j ACCEPT

-# Should maybe override Docker (if UFW is authoritative; NOT my preference)
+# Should override Docker.
 -A FORWARD -j ufw-*-forward
    -A ufw-before-forward -j ufw-user-forward
-   -A ufw-user-forward -p tcp -m tcp --dport 22 -m comment --comment "\'dapp_SSH\'" -j ACCEPT
+   -A ufw-user-forward -p tcp -m tcp --dport 22 -m comment --comment "\'dapp_SSH\'" -j ACCEPT -A ufw-user-forward -p tcp -m tcp --dport 25 -m comment --comment "\'dapp_SMTP\'" -j DROP

 # Should not override Docker.
 Not used in default configuration, or by user rules, so dead code.
 -A ufw-skip-to-policy-forward -j DROP